 · Detailed investigations are instigated as a fact finding exercise

-· When it is ascertained that bullying has taken place, the bully is confronted with evidence and an explanation is sought.
+· When it is ascertained that bullying has taken place, the bully is presented with evidence and an explanation is sought.

 · The bully is taken through the incident to illustrate why the behaviour is unacceptable, what alternative behaviour they could have taken, and what steps need to be taken to put right what has happened

-· The bully apologises to the victim and makes a commitment not to repeat the behaviour (including behaviour contracts as relevant)
+· The bully apologises to the victim (if appropriate at that time) and makes a commitment not to repeat the behaviour (including behaviour contracts as relevant)

-· An appropriate punishment is set in place
+· An appropriate sanction is set in place

 · Parents are contacted to come into school to discuss the incident